TheMisinformationGame/MisinformationGame/docs/HowToPlay.md

 to the post, you will be able to press the Continue to Next Post button underneath Your Progress.

+_Note: You may not be shown all of these reactions.
+This is normal and depends on what reactions have been enabled._

 Your own followers and credibility rating will also be shown under Your Progress,